 Easy Derby Pie Recipe

 What better way to end the evening than with a sweet pie that's great for a crowd?
-As most of us know, pie comes in all different flavors, and with a lot of pie recipes, they contain a sweet fruit filling.
-This derby pie is slightly outside of the box when it comes to traditional pies; instead of fruit, it's filled with a tasty batter that comes complete with semisweet chocolate chips and walnuts, adding just the right amount of crunch.
-If you haven't heard of derby pie, recipe developer Molly Pisula explains it the best.
+As most of us know, pie comes in all different flavors, and a lot of pie recipes contain a sweet fruit filling.
+This easy derby pie recipe is slightly outside of the box when it comes to traditional pies; instead of fruit, it's filled with a tasty batter that comes complete with semisweet chocolate chips and walnuts, adding just the right amount of crunch.
+If you haven't heard of derby pie, recipe developer Molly Pisula explains it best.
 "Derby Pie is a type of pie invented in Kentucky in the 1950s that features chocolate chips and walnuts in a pastry pie shell," she explains.

 Gather the ingredients for easy derby pie

 Once you are ready to begin, you will need to make a list of ingredients and head to the store.
-Be sure to pick up a pie crust, all-purpose flour, light brown sugar, eggs, unsalted butter, vanilla extract, almond extract, kosher salt, chopped walnuts, and semi-sweet chocolate chips.
+Be sure to pick up a store-bought pie crust, all-purpose flour, light brown sugar, eggs, unsalted butter, vanilla extract, almond extract, kosher salt, chopped walnuts, and semi-sweet chocolate chips.

 Preheat the oven and unroll the pie crust

-Since you will need to use an oven for this recipe, go ahead and preheat yours to 325 F. While you wait for the oven to get nice and hot, grab the pie crust and press it into a 9-inch plate.
+Since you will need to use an oven for this recipe, go ahead and preheat yours to 325 F. While you wait for the oven to get nice and hot, grab the pie crust and press it into a 9-inch pie plate.
 "You can save even more time by buying one of those disposable pie tins that are pre-lined with the crust," Pisula says, but be sure that you're getting a raw crust, not a pre-baked one.

 Crimp the dough around the sides of the pan with your fingers, making sure to pinch firmly around the edges.
 Alternatively, could use a fork instead.